Do you have an idea brewing for a social media campaign?

 - Selecting colours (if different than brand colours)

 - Designing ads and banners

 - Creating videos

-Don’t worry if you get stuck on creating content, we’ve all been there!
-There is a process you can follow to create content ideas -- check it out for your next brainstorming session.
+Don't worry if you get stuck on creating content, we've all been there!
+There is a process you can follow to create content ideas - so make sure to check it out for your next brainstorming session.